 In 2007, Menasha Ridge Press published my guidebook on Los Angeles, the aptly titled Bicycling Los Angeles County.
 I think cycling in Southern California gets a bad rap; this was a great chance to show the incredible diversity in riding the area boasts.
 MRP indulged me and allowed me to include a half dozen different group rides that are among the diverse area’s jewels.
 But my greatest affection is for the routes in Malibu; the Santa Monica Mountains are like no place else I’ve ridden and the descents there will give you the skills to take on any paved road in the world.
 Los Angeles has something for everyone, and while it can be dangerous during rush hour, not all hours of the day are life threatening.

-I stay busy with other freelance work which can be found in places like Bike Monkey, Paved and Road Bike Action, and occasional contributor to VeloNews, Slowtwitch and the trade publication Bicycle Retailer and Industry News.
+In addition to my work here at RKP, I stay busy with freelance work for Bike Hugger.
+My freelance work has also appeared in Bike Monkey, Paved and Road Bike Action, and occasional contributor to VeloNews, Slowtwitch and the trade publication Bicycle Retailer and Industry News.
+I also served for several years as editor-at-large for Peloton Magazine.
+While there I penned a travel feature that won a Lowell Thomas Award from the Society of American Travel Writers.

 Other media outlets like to quote me from time to time.
 I’ve been a guest on Warren Olney’s “Which Way LA?” as well as “The Michael Smerconish show.”
-More recently, I was interviewed by Diane Lees for her show, “The Outspoken Cyclist.”
-You can check out the show here.
+I’m a regular guest for Diane Lees on her show, “The Outspoken Cyclist.”

 Chances are, though, if you’re reading this, you’ve been around the sport a while; I’ve included information for you, too.
 Because I wanted the book to serve as a fundamental reference text, it also includes information on what makes for a good fit, a primer on frame material and an explanation of how frame geometry determines the character of a bike as you ride it down the road.
 My teachers in this sport were many, and they were thorough; if you have any nagging questions, I’m willing to bet The No-Drop Zone answers them.
 You can order it from Amazon, Barnes and Noble or Powell’s Books, but I’d love it if you asked your local shop to carry it.
 They deserve the business.